 4.6 Document import and export

 The GFE client and GD-secured applications can be configured to allow data to be imported and exported from other applications.
-These controls can help an enterprise manage which applications are able to access sensitive data.
+These controls can help an organisation manage which applications are able to access sensitive data.

 4.7 Temporary Unlock Code (TUC)